pageuppeople-opensource/microservice-bootstrap/Readme.md

 ### What if I just want worker service?
 * Remove WebService & WebServer.UnitTests projects from Visual Studio and delete the folder
 * Remove its references from docker compose file
+* Remove sections of travis yml referring to web service

 ### What if I just want Web Service?
 * Remove WorkerService & WorkerService.UnitTests projects from Visual Studio and delete the folder.
 * Remove its references from docker compose file
+* Remove sections of travis yml referring to worker service

 ### How to ensure it is all good